Which Element Is Least Likely To Form Chemical Bonds

 • Argon (Ar) – 3s² 3p⁶, also a full octet.

-Neon follows closely, with an ionization energy of 21.6 eV, while argon’s is lower (15.Plus, 8 eV) but still high enough to deter bond formation.
-The combination of these properties creates a high energy barrier for noble gases to participate in chemical reactions, placing them at the bottom of the reactivity scale The details matter here.
-Turns out it matters..
+Neon follows closely, with an ionization energy of 21.6 eV, while argon’s is lower (15.8 eV) but still high enough to deter bond formation.
+The combination of these properties creates a high energy barrier for noble gases to participate in chemical reactions, placing them at the bottom of the reactivity scale Worth keeping that in mind..

 Why Noble Gases Resist Bonding